phoenix-rtos/phoenix-rtos-doc/kernel/vm/mapper.md

 red-black tree structure, the memory map stores entries (`map_entry_t`) which describe the memory segments.
 The memory map belongs both to the kernel and processes.
 In non-MMU architectures, the kernel and processes share the same memory map.
 In MMU architectures, each process has its own separate memory map defining the user mappings.
-The kernel uses a separate memory map which describes the parts of the address space which belong to the kernel.
+The kernel uses a separate memory map that describes the parts of the address space which belong to the kernel.

 The map definition and its entry is presented below.